AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition: Proposed Method

 where the clipping range is centered at the prediction of the old value network parameterized by \(\phi_{\mathrm{old}}\).
 This design constrains the change in value prediction within a local trust region and makes the regression objective more robust during training:

-Regarding the execution flow of the multi-agent optimization: in each training iteration, we first execute a complete rollout data collection process.
-This process passes sequentially through the Query Planner, Retriever, Evidence Filter, MB-MoE, RAAF, and Emotion Generator, and the collected trajectory data is stored in the replay buffer.
-Subsequently, the policy and value optimization process is executed, where the rewards, advantage estimates, and value targets for all three agents are computed.
-Finally, several PPO epochs are performed to jointly update the parameters of the Actor and Critic in parallel.
-After training, the Critic and the SFT reference model are discarded, and only the optimized shared Actor, together with the updated MB-MoE and RAAF modules, is retained for subsequent inference and evaluation.
+Each training iteration begins with a complete rollout.
+The data passes through the Query Planner, Retriever, Evidence Filter, MB-MoE, RAAF, and Emotion Generator, and the resulting trajectories are stored in the replay buffer.
+We then compute rewards, advantages, and value targets for the three agents.
+Several PPO epochs update the Actor and Critic parameters in parallel.
+After training, we discard the Critic and the SFT reference model.
+Inference and evaluation use only the optimized shared Actor and the updated MB-MoE and RAAF modules.

 \definecolor{mygray}{gray}{0.88} \definecolor{upcolor}{gray}{0.4}